bakkot/magic-wormhole-js/README.md

 # magic-wormhole-js

-An unofficial JavaScript port of [magic-wormhole](https://github.com/warner/magic-wormhole).
+An WIP, no longer active unofficial JavaScript port of [magic-wormhole](https://github.com/warner/magic-wormhole).
+I suggest checking out [magic-wormhole.rs](https://github.com/magic-wormhole/magic-wormhole.rs)'s WASM output instead.
+Or if you just want something you can run with npx, see [magic-wormhole-npm](https://github.com/bakkot/magic-wormhole-npm).

 This gets as far as establishing a secure channel ("Wormohle") between the two parties and sending a simple text message, but does not yet implement the remainder of the [file transfer protocol](https://github.com/warner/magic-wormhole/blob/master/docs/file-transfer-protocol.md).
-Pull requests welcome!

 ## Usage